MicroMidi/NUX-MIDI-Footswitch/README.md

 # NUX-MIDI-Footswitch
-# BLE MIDI Footswitch Project for the NUX Mighty Plug / Mighty Air
+# BLE MIDI Footswitch Project for the NUX Mighty Plug / NUX Mighty Plug Pro (beta) / Mighty Air
 [![Github All Releases download count](https://img.shields.io/github/downloads/MicroMidi/NUX-MIDI-Footswitch/total?style=flat-square)](https://github.com/MicroMidi/NUX-MIDI-Footswitch/releases)

-This project is intended to build a simple wireless footswitch for the NUX Mighty Plug / Mighty Air based on the ESP32 microcontroller with integrated Bluetooth functionality.
+This project is intended to build a simple wireless footswitch for the NUX Mighty Plug / Mighty Plug Pro (beta) / Mighty Air based on the ESP32 microcontroller with integrated Bluetooth functionality.
 The footswitch operates wireless and interacts via Bluetooth Low Energy (BLE) and MIDI commands directly with the NUX device.

 There are currently three variants of the code:
 - Generic ESP32 module with 7-segment LED-display: This variant is based on a generic ESP32 microcontroller and implements a wireless footswitch with two buttons and a seven segment display for showing the selected effect on the NUX device.
 In the current version the code supports two buttons: The first button is implemented to increment the effect-number, the second button to decrement the effect-number.
 A long press on the increment-button sets the effect back to the first effect of the NUX device.
 A seven segment LED-display shows the current effect that is selected, another optional LED toggles on/off with every button-press event.